danyul/ionical/README.md

   -a DATE_OR_NUMBER    Only include events that start AFTER a specified date.
                        (I.e., exclude events starting before the date.)
-                       Value must be EITHER a date in format YYYY-MM-DD, or a positive integer representing # of days in the past.
-                       (If option unspecified, default behavior is to exclude any events starting prior to 1 day ago.)
+                       Value must be EITHER a date in format YYYY-MM-DD, or a positive integer representing # of days in the past (If option unspecified, default behavior is to exclude any events starting prior to 1 day ago.)